-Have you ever wondered what it would be like working for a virtual company, where most people are working while wearing their pajamas at home, without the need to travel to an office?
+Have you ever wondered what it would be like working for one of these virtual companies, where most people are working while wearing their pajamas at home, without the need to travel to an office?

 It’s possible, and there are very real, very profitable companies who have 50%-100% of their staff as virtual teams spread across the globe.
 We asked some of the top companies in the world who use remote employees two important questions about their remote team building practices: